Overview

 How Is The ESR Test Performed?

 The ESR test is a straightforward technique that involves drawing a blood sample and placing it in a tall, thin tube.
-The rate of red blood cell loss is measured in millimeters per hour (mm/hr).
+The red blood cell loss rate is millimeters per hour (mm/hr).
 Elevated ESR levels suggest the presence of inflammation, but they do not reveal the actual reason.
 As a result, ESR is frequently combined with other tests, such as CRP or other clinical examinations, to provide a more complete diagnosis.

 What Is CRP (C-reactive protein)?